 Reviewing the different ways I tracked my writing over the past four years, I made a shocking discovery:How I tracked my writing determined how I wrote, how often I wrote, and how much I published.
 Click To Tweet

-I used a couple of different systems over the four years, but in evaluating their effectiveness, one single variable has consistently predicted how much I published: whether or not I integrated weekly and daily goals into my tracking spreadsheet.
+I used a couple of different systems over the four years, but in evaluating their effectiveness, one single variable has consistently predicted how much I published: whether or not I integrated product-focused weekly and daily goals into my tracking spreadsheet.

 How I Write more Academic Pieces by Tracking Weekly and Daily Academic Writing Goals